questionmark/PowerShellTemplate/README.md

 Get-ChildItem $env:Build_StagingDirectory -Recurse | Add-QMSignatureToScript
 ```

 Forge has created a task group that handles this, titled `Build PowerShell Module`.
+It contains a Build Module(s) and Sign step.

-### Unit Testing during Builds
+### Unit Testing during vNext Builds

 For this, you can either create a PowerShell script and run it from a script-step, or use the [Pester Test Runner Build Task](https://marketplace.visualstudio.com/items?itemName=richardfennellBM.BM-VSTS-PesterRunner-Task).